Kruithne/spooder/README.md

 # Spooder &middot; ![typescript](https://img.shields.io/badge/language-typescript-blue) [![license badge](https://img.shields.io/github/license/Kruithne/spooder?color=yellow)](LICENSE) ![npm version](https://img.shields.io/npm/v/spooder?color=c53635) ![bun](https://img.shields.io/badge/runtime-bun-f9f1e1)

+`spooder` is a purpose-built server solution written using the [Bun](https://bun.sh/) runtime.

+### What does it do?

+`spooder` consists of a command-line tool which provides automatic updating/restarting and canary functionality, and a building-block API for creating servers.

+### Should I use it?

+Probably not.
+You are free to use `spooder` if you fully understand the risks and limitations of doing so, however here is a list of things you should consider before using it:

+⚠️ This is not a Node.js package.
+It is built using the [Bun](https://bun.sh/) runtime, which is still experimental as of writing.

-`spooder` is a purpose-built web server solution written in [TypeScript](https://www.typescriptlang.org/) for [Bun](https://bun.sh/).
-It is designed to be highly opinionated with minimal configuration.
+⚠️ It is designed to be highly opinionated and is not intended to be a general-purpose server, so configuration is limited.

+⚠️ It is not a full-featured web server and only provides the functionality as required for the projects it has been built for.

-> **Warning** - This project is built with specific use-cases in mind and is not intended to be a general-purpose web server.
-The authors of this project are not responsible for any damage caused by using this software.
+⚠️ It has not been battle-tested and may contain bugs or security issues.
+The authors of this project are not responsible for any problems caused by using this software.

-> **Warning** - This project is developed for [Bun](https://bun.sh/), which at the time of writing is still experimental.
-It is not recommended to use this project in production environments unless you understand the risks.

 # Installation